BrodaJohn/adebakes01/README.md

-This is a trial webdite design for my Bakery Adebake where we bake to your taste
+This is a trial website design for my Bakery Adebake where we bake to your taste
 Atrial will convince you